- Consolidated Notes

 Financial assets measured at amortised cost are measured in subsequent periods using the effective interest method and are tested for impairment.
-Gains and losses are recognised in the income statement when the asset is derecognised, modified or impaired.
+Gains and losses are recognised in the income statement when the asset is derecognised, modified, or impaired.
 For trade receivables, the Group applies the simplified value adjustment scheme of IFRS 9 and directly recognises the expected default over the entire term of the receivable.
-The necessary value adjustment is derived taking into account historical defaults and - if relevant - adjusted on the basis of current market developments.
-In individual cases, however, the default is also derived directly from information on the customer’s creditworthiness.
+The necessary value adjustment is derived taking into account historical defaults and - if relevant - adjusted based on current market developments.
+In individual cases, however, the default is also derived directly from the information on the customer’s creditworthiness.
 In the event of the insolvency of a customer, the full value of the receivable is reported as a loss on the receivable.
-Only at this point the receivable is derecognised.
-In principle, changes in the carrying amount of trade receivables from customers are reduced using an allowance account and the impairment loss is recognised in profit or loss.
+Only at this point, the receivable is derecognised.
+In principle, changes in the carrying amount of trade receivables from customers are reduced using an allowance account, and the impairment loss is recognised in profit or loss.
 If the amount of an estimated impairment loss increases or decreases in a subsequent reporting period as a result of an event occurring after the impairment was recognised, the previously recognised impairment loss is increased or decreased through profit or loss by adjusting the allowance account.
 If a derecognised receivable is subsequently reclassified as recoverable as a result of an event occurring after derecognition, the corresponding amount is recognised immediately against other operating expenses.

 14. Cash and cash equivalents

-Cash and cash equivalents consist of credit balances held with financial institutions as well as securities which may be redeemed for cash on short notice.
+Cash and cash equivalents consist of credit balances held with financial institutions as well as securities that may be redeemed for cash on short notice.
 Bank balances are measured at amortised cost.
 In this context, reference is made to the accounting policies in Note 13.

-The actual tax refund claims and tax debts for the current period and for earlier periods must be valued at the amount at which a refund is expected from the tax authorities or a payment must be made to the tax authorities.
+The actual tax refund claims and tax debts for the current period and earlier periods must be valued at the amount at which a refund is expected from the tax authorities or payment must be made to the tax authorities.